e-spinner/Dungeon-Lute/README.md

 I welcome contributions from everyone!
 Before you get started, please take a moment to review this guide to ensure a smooth contribution process.

 For a detailed list of future features visit [this trello board](https://trello.com/b/AGAbDOw1/dungeon-lute).

+For additional questions and help visit [this discord server](https://discord.gg/ym66nuTFut).

 ### Reporting Bugs